dikhan/terraform-provider-openapi/docs/local_environment.md

 When defining the env variable, {PROVIDER_NAME} can be lower case or upper case.

-Looking carefully at the above command, the binary is named as 'terraform-provider-sp'.
-The reason for this is so terraform knows what provider binary it should call when creating resources for 'sp' provider as defined in [main.tf](terraform_provider_api/main.tf) file.

 After executing terraform plan, the expected output should be:

 ```

-$ go build -o terraform-provider-sp && terraform init && terraform plan

 ....

 An execution plan has been generated and is shown below.